bubbly-crispy-artist-702/bubbly-crispy-artist-702/README.md

 - 👀 I’m interested in roblox's forsaken
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on video games
-- 📫 How to reach me
+- 📫 How to reach me: managed by parents
 - 😄 Pronouns: kid
 - ⚡ Fun fact: I eat burgers